haofanwang/cropimage/README.md

 # cropimage
 This is a simple toolkit for cropping main body from pictures.
+Besides of face cropping, our project supports for all kind of images.

 <p align="center"><img title="crop_example" src="https://github.com/haofanwang/cropimage/raw/main/assets/example.png"></p>